Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: SkyVue Imaging, Tolj Commercial, Matterport

-The Metro Riel project in Guatemala City is set to boost the appeal of properties near transit hubs.
+The Metro Riel project in Guatemala City is set to make properties near transit hubs more attractive.

 Tax incentives are sparking interest in eco-friendly housing projects across Guatemala.